UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 Fixing docstring typo in the which was in spelling of whether.
 ```

-* This will take a lot of time for code maintainers to investiage that where was the change to have a look on the changes you made.
+* This will take a lot of time for code maintainers to investigate the change and to locate the files in which changes were made.

 _You can see that the commit is more readable and understandable in the good commit example._